How does google actually treat content hidden in tabs or click-to-expand?

 - It is not as relevant to the product itself and the user would not necessarily expect to see the additional detail at first glance

-- However, it is undoubtedly useful information for the user, and so it may be worthwhile taking it out of the additional click and having it accessible right from when a user lands on the page.
+- However, it is undoubtedly useful information for the user, and so it may be worthwhile taking out the additional click and making it immediately accessible when a user lands on the page.
 Testing the addition/removal of this information to determine its effectiveness will demonstrate what works best

-- Websites, therefore, must take a considered approach and use this method only to hide content that is of secondary importance to the primary topic of the page, or that covers related topics
+- Website owners must take a considered approach and use this method only to hide content that is of secondary importance to the primary topic of the page, or that covers related topics

-If you have any questions about potential hidden content within your site, get in contact with our technical SEO team here.
+If you have any questions about potential hidden content within your site, contact our technical SEO team.